SOA4ID/Roofer-App/README.md

 ## Configuration

 For security reasons, some files have been excluded.
-In order to succesfully connect to the MQTT Broker, you'll need to navigate to the /assets folder, and create a file called **Config.js**, the file should hace the following structure:
+In order to succesfully connect to the MQTT Broker, you'll need to navigate to the /assets folder, and create a file called **Config.js**, the file should have the following structure:

 ```javascript
 const config = {